ckartchner/OMSCS_Course_Availability/README.md

 Using other browsers should work as well, but the [appropriate driver](https://seleniumhq.github.io/docs/wd.html#quick_reference) will be needed.
 Additionally, the line identifying the browser will also need to be edited: "browser = webdriver.Firefox()"

+## Notes
+Semester selection is currenly hardcoded to Fall 2018.
+Update TBD.
+Ideally it would be preferable if a login wasn't needed to access these pages.
+Are you listening GT?